Class of 2019

 - Interested in joining NHS (National Honor Society)?
 The application process starts at the middle of August.
 Mr. Knox is the DMHS NHS Advisor.

 - Continue narrowing down your college list and determine whether you are applying Regular Decision, Early Application or Early Decision.
 (Early Decision (Binding) deadlines are often November 1 or 15.
 Early Application (Non-Binding) can be in October.
 Check the websites carefully for your schools of interest.
 Create a master calendar of key deadline dates for each college where you will be applying.
 Pay special attention to: 1) application deadline, 2) housing deadline and 3) financial aid and/or scholarship deadline.
-You can use the College Application Spreadsheet on the DMHS CCC or Guidance webpages (college planning).
+You can use the College Application Spreadsheet on the DMHS CCC or Guidance pages (college planning).
 List them in NAVIANCE TOO.

 - Seniors who are strong in academics, leadership and community service should attend a scholarship workshop held by Mrs. Loftus in the Fall.
 Learn what you need to do to be considered for nomination scholarships.

 - Start your applications early in the Fall.
-Desired goal is to have all your applications completed by December 1st OR earlier if applying Early Application or Early Decision.
+The desired goal is to have all your applications completed by December 1st OR earlier if applying Early Application or Early Decision.
 (See specific college websites for these deadline dates.)
 Note: Some colleges have Rolling Admissions where applications are accepted on-going; however, housing fills up quickly so pay attention to the Guaranteed Housing deadline.

 - Check to see if any Honors Colleges you may be considering require a separate application.
 Add their deadline dates to your master calendar.